infonomic/redux-saga-router-docs/docs/home.md

 The docs and code examples are far from perfect.
 And we don't feel confident enough yet to release any of this as a package.
 We've instead created an example project that includes the router module here at https://github.com/infonomic/redux-saga-router

-We'd also be super grateful for any feedback, thoughts, suggestions, and even pull requests! if you find any of this interesting or useful.
+We'd be super grateful for feedback, thoughts, suggestions, and even pull requests! if you find any of this interesting or useful.

 Happy routing!